UCMHS-Gerstein/IntroToProgramming17/Day01/PITCHME.md

 Please complete the following by next class.
 If computer access is a problem, please let me know so we can work out a solution.
 +++
+# AUP

+Make sure you and your parents have signed the Acceptable Use Policy so you can get back on the computers.
++++
 # Google Classroom

 Please sign up for Google Classroom for the correct class.
 Assignments and resources will be posted in classroom